-- Local Maxima: a local maximum as opposed to global maximum. - 2.
-Plateaus: An area of the search space where evaluation function is flat, thus requiring random walk. - Ridge: Where there are steep slopes and the search direction is not towards the top but towards the side.
+- Plateaus: An area of the search space where evaluation function is flat, thus requiring random walk. - 3.
+Ridge: Where there are steep slopes and the search direction is not towards the top but towards the side.

 Figure 5.9 Local maxima, Plateaus and ridge situation for Hill Climbing algorithm that combines hill-climbing with a random walk in some way that yields both efficiency and completeness.